ikibalin/cryspy/readme.md

 ## Main Features

- - Crystallographical calculations by library *NeuPy*;
+ - Analysis of the polarized neutron scattering on crystals by the library *NeuPy*;
- - Diffraction data analysis for single crystals or powder by script *RhoChi*;
+ - Diffraction data refinement for single crystals or powder by *RhoChi*;
- - MEM reconstruction by script *MEM*.

 ## Installation and Requirements of *NeuPy*

 NeuPy is developed and tested using Python 3.7 and depends on: